v-kaarti/v-kaarti.github.io/pages/about.md

 I'm a computer scientist on the rise!

-Currently I'm a **rising junior** at the University of Maryland, and I love learning about computer science at all scales, from low-level compilers all the way to large distributed systems.
+Currently I'm a **second year** at the University of Maryland, and I love learning about computer science at all scales, from low-level compilers all the way to large distributed systems.
 I'm also fascinated by how software has challenged what can and cannot be accomplished, and I aspire to engineer systems that keep that pattern alive.

 In my free time, I often hike New Hampshire's 4000-footers, practice astrophotography, sail, and backcountry camp—I'm a sucker for the outdoors.
 I'm currently reading: [The Kite Runner](https://www.goodreads.com/book/show/77203.The_Kite_Runner)